FM Sitharaman to launch the National Monetisation Pipeline on Aug 23

-Finance minister Nirmala Sitharaman will launch the National Monetisation Pipeline on August 23.
+Finance minister Nirmala Sitharaman will launch the National Monetisation Pipeline on August 23, listing out the Centre's infrastructure assets to be sold over the next four years, according to the finance ministry.

-The NMP comprises a four-year pipeline of the Centre's brownfield infrastructure assets.

 Besides providing visibility to investors, NMP will also serve as a medium-term roadmap for the asset monetisation initiative of the government.